Waku, the minimal React frameworkWaku

 Metadata

 Waku automatically hoists any title, meta, and link tags to the document head.
-So adding meta tags is as simple as adding it to any of your layout or page components.
+That means adding meta tags is as simple as adding them to any of your layout or page components.

 // ./src/pages/_layout.tsx